© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Site of Roman villa NNE of Fifehead Mill is a scheduled monument protected by Historic England under reference 1002389.
 View the official record →

-The site of a Roman villa north-north-east of Fifehead Mill is a Romano-British agricultural settlement located in Dorset.
+The site of a Roman villa north-north-east of Fifehead Mill is a Romano-British settlement in Dorset, dating to the Roman period of occupation in Britain.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002389.

 Site of Roman villa NNE of Fifehead Mill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002389.